zkorum/.github/profile/README.md

 ### A smart-contract for blockchain account abstraction

-Same as above, but for blockchain accounts, abstracting away their usage, for example allowing their access only to those that prove they hold a given government ID and eventually passed a local privacy-preserving KYC every now and then.
+Same as above, but for blockchain accounts, abstracting away their auth from key pairs, for example allowing their access only to those that prove they hold a given government ID and eventually passed a local privacy-preserving KYC every now and then.

 ### What about transparency?